hankehly/deploy-airflow-on-ecs-fargate/README.md

 ## Summary

 The purpose of this project is to demonstrate how to deploy [Apache Airflow](https://github.com/apache/airflow) on AWS Elastic Container Service using the Fargate capacity provider.
-The code in this repository is just an example to help programmers get started with Airflow on ECS, but you are free to deploy it using the steps described in [Setup an ECS cluster](#setup-an-ecs-cluster).
+The code in this repository is meant as an example to help programmers get started, but feel free to actually deploy it using the steps described in [Setup an ECS cluster](#setup-an-ecs-cluster).

 Airflow and ECS have many features and configuration options.
-I make use of many of them in this project.
+I try to cover many use cases in this project.
 For example:
 - autoscale workers to zero
 - route airflow service logs to CloudWatch and to Kinesis Firehose using [fluentbit](https://fluentbit.io/)
 - use [remote_logging](https://airflow.apache.org/docs/apache-airflow/stable/logging-monitoring/logging-tasks.html#logging-for-tasks) to send/receive worker logs to/from S3
-- use the AWS provider [SecretsManagerBackend](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/secrets-backends/aws-secrets-manager.html) to store/use sensitive configuration parameters in SecretsManager
+- use the AWS provider [SecretsManagerBackend](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/secrets-backends/aws-secrets-manager.html) to store/consume sensitive configuration options in [SecretsManager](https://aws.amazon.com/secrets-manager/)
 - run a single command as standalone ECS task (eg. `airflow db init`)
 - get a shell into a running container via ECS exec

+I think these configuration examples will prove helpful even if you aren't running Airflow on ECS.

 ### Project structure

+Please see the following tree for a description of each main directory/file.
+This layout is not based on any standard.
+One could move the contents of `scripts` into `deploy_airflow_on_ecs_fargate`.
+Files named `*_config.py` could be placed in a separate `config` directory.
+The location of a file is less important than the quality of the code inside it.

 ```
 ├── build .............................. anything related to building container images